-This cave is noted for an abundance of speleothems including stalactites, stalagmites, pilars, rimstone pools, and helictites.
-A specialty are so-called cave corals, which are actually fine calcite crystals which formed on stalagamites and cover them lookong like fur.
-There are moonmilk, popcorn, anthodite and crust speleothems found in diferent parts of the cave.
-They are probably a result of evaporative processes, according to Hill and Forti (1997).
+This cave is noted for an abundance of speleothems including stalactites, stalagmites, pillars, rimstone pools, and helictites.
+A specialty are so-called cave corals, which are actually fine calcite crystals which formed on stalagmites and cover them looking like fur.
+There are moonmilk, popcorn, anthodite and crust speleothems found in different parts of the cave.
+They are probably a result of evaporation processes, according to Hill and Forti (1997).

 This cave is visited by many visitors, which normally influences the atmospheric conditions inside a cave radically.
 Many painted caves had to be closed because of this.
 In order to decide how much cave temperature depends on such influences, to decide how reliable temperature measurement on speleothems are, a team of cave scientists evaluated temperature measurements of this cave.
 The result was interesting: the cave was almost unchanged by the huge amount of visitors, because the warmth could spread out inside the huge chamber.
 The makes measurements of palaeoclimate form speleothems of this cave very reliable.